![]() |

 Ching Ming (Qing Ming, Cheng Beng)

-A good example is the Chinese festival Ching Ming.
-Ching Ming is held on the day of the Third Moon 105 days after the Winter Solstice.
-It is also known as the Grave-Sweeping or Spring Remembrance Day.
-Ching Ming literally means "clear and bright" and is the time of the year when Chinese families visit the graves of their ancestors to clean the graveside and pay their respects.
+Ching Ming literally means "clear and bright".
+It's the time of the year when families visit the graves of their ancestors to clean the graveside and pay their respects.
 It’s common for families to make offerings of rice, fruit and wine to ensure their loved ones have enough food and drink in the afterlife.
-Some families burn incense and paper money by the gravesides, believing that the smoke rises to the afterworld and can be used by their ancestors.

 Since the dead relatives are supposed to help the living with all kinds of things, a grave must be beautiful too.
 Ancestor worshipping is an important part of Chinese culture all over the world.